ODD Collar Strategy

 What is a collar on ODD?

 A collar on ODD is the collar strategy applied to ODD (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With ODD stock trading near $12.60, the strikes shown on this page are snapped to the nearest listed ODD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ODD stock at $13.34 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ODD chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ODD collar max profit and max loss calculated?